HEPA: Vacuum cleaners

-Some newer models claim to be better than the earlier ones with the inclusion of "washable" filters.
-Generally, washable true HEPA filters are expensive.
 A high-quality HEPA filter can trap 99.97% of dust particles that are 0.3 microns in diameter.
-For comparison's sake, a human hair is about 50 to 150 microns in diameter.
-So, a true HEPA filter is effectively trapping particles several hundred time smaller than the width of a human hair.
+For comparison, a human hair is about 50 to 150 microns in diameter.
+So, a true HEPA filter is effectively trapping particles several hundred times smaller than the width of a human hair.
 Some manufacturers claim filter standards such as "HEPA 4," without explaining the meaning behind them.
 This refers to their Minimum Efficiency Reporting Value (MERV) rating.
 These ratings are used to rate the ability of an air cleaner filter to remove dust from the air as it passes through the filter.
 MERV is a standard used to measure the overall efficiency of a filter.
 The MERV scale ranges from 1 to 16, and measures a filter's ability to remove particles from 10 to 0.3 micrometer in size.
 Filters with higher ratings not only remove more particles from the air, but they also remove smaller particles.